KDE/documentation-develop-kde-org/content/docs/flatpak/packaging.md

+---
-# Distributing KDE Software as Flatpak
+title: Distributing KDE Software as Flatpak
+description: The new decentralized packaging standard for Linux applications
+weight: 1

 Flatpak is a new package format in the Linux world that works on many Linux distributions and give back control to the application developers.
 Many Flatpak